Agenda Available

 Approval of Minutes

-Commissioner Magnuson moved to approve the minutes from the January 19th meeting, seconded by Commissioner Gulmon.
+Commissioner Magnuson moved to approve the minutes from the April 6th meetings, seconded by Commissioner Gulmon.
 Motion carried.

 Approval of Consent Agenda